gbrock/laravel-table/README.md

 ### Sorting

-To add links in your headers which sort the indicated column, add the `Sortable` trait to the your model.
+To add links in your headers which sort the indicated column, add the `Sortable` trait to your model.
 Since no fields are allowed to be sorted by default (for security reasons), also add a `sortable` array containing allowed fields.

 ```php